Papers of Dr. Kenneth Benjamin Hughes, MD

 For managing patients who cannot follow-up with their plastic surgeons due to geographic constraints or undue expense, telemedicine provides an avenue of follow-up, which did not exist just a few years ago.
 Unlike previously published studies, which involved trained photographers, this study only evaluated patient-taken images.
 The image quality and the perspectives obtained proved adequate for interpretation.
 Ultimately, these images helped usher in a new postoperative management paradigm to the practices studied, and we offer this as a useful adjunct to any practice that delivers healthcare to patients from diverse locales.

 Since this article was written in 2011, the last 8 years have ushered in forever more sophisticated technology with greater image quality and easier photo taking mechanisms.
 A cell phone image can produce such compelling photos that the evaluation of patients has been markedly improved.
+Dr. Kenneth Hughes welcomes the improved technology and integrates these improvements to help his patients.

-Visit https://www.hughesplasticsurgery.com for More Info
+Visit https://www.hughesplasticsurgery.com for More Information

 Insights into the Management of Keloid Scars: A Survey-Based Protocol

-by Dr. Kenneth Benjamin Hughes, Los Angeles Plastic Surgeon
+Dr. Kenneth Benjamin Hughes, Los Angeles Plastic Surgeon

 In the broad array of literature as it relates to keloid treatment, there is a global absence of definitive protocols in the management of keloid scars.